How will I study?

 You will learn through a mixture of timetabled classes and independent studying, and through working on different kinds of coursework and projects.

 In first-year lectures in particular, you will have reading to do each week from the textbook and in the lecture itself, there will be some discussion of the main ideas and a series of problems to think about.
-The class votes on multiple choice questions, and if the class are confused then there will be a few minutes of discussion in small groups.
+The class votes on multiple choice questions via an app, and if the class are confused then there will be a few minutes of discussion in small groups.
 When the question is attempted again, the results are usually much better, because the discussion has resolved misconceptions and deepened understanding.

 Most courses have regular workshops where you will work with four or five other students around a table in one of our state-of-the-art teaching studios.
 These rooms are specially designed to facilitate cooperative group work.